Jetbuilt/jetbuilt-api-docs/source/includes/customers/_projects.md

 This endpoint retrieves a project by ID.

-It contains additional project info like Rooms, Systems, Phases, and Labor.
+It contains additional project info like Rooms, Systems, Phases, Labor, and Bundles.

 ### HTTP Request